Brad Willis (journalist): Post-journalism career

-As Bhava Ram, Willis holds certification in Ayurveda from the Kerala Ayurveda Academy and is certified as an Advanced Yoga and Ayurveda Educator through the American Institute of Vedic Studies.
-Ram leads trainings and retreats in the U.S. and internationally, plus lectures and provides keynote speeches to medical schools, executive groups, and holistic health practitioners.
+Willis holds certification in Ayurveda from the Kerala Ayurveda Academy and is certified as an Advanced Yoga and Ayurveda Educator through the American Institute of Vedic Studies.
+He has led trainings and retreats in the U.S. and internationally, plus lectured and provided keynote speeches to medical schools, executive groups, and holistic health practitioners.

+From 2020-2022,Willis served as Commissioner of Public Art for the City of Coronado.